sass/sass/spec/types/calculation.md

   * the operator is `"*"` or `"-"` and the right value is a `CalculationOperation` with operator `"+"` or `"-"`, or
   * the operator is `"/"` and the right value is a `CalculationOperation`,
+  * the operator is `"/"` and the right value is a degenerate number with one or more units.

   emit `"("` followed by `right` followed by `")"`.
 Otherwise, emit `right`.

 #### `CalculationInterpolation`

 To serialize a `CalculationInterpolation`, emit its `value`.

+#### `Number`

+To serialize a `Number` within a `CalculationExpression`:

+* If the number is [degenerate]:

+  * If the number has more than one numerator unit, or more than zero denominator units, throw an error.

+  * Otherwise, [convert the number to a calculation], then serialize the resulting calculation's sole argument.

+  [degenerate]: number.md#degenerate-number
+  [convert the number to a calculation]: number.md#converting-a-number-to-a-calculation

+* Otherwise, serialize the number as normal.

 ## Procedures